-After this, the time for celebration starts.
-People firecrackers, eat sweets, play music and games with their families and friends.
-Diwali is considered as the perfect time to enjoy with the near and dear ones.
+After this, the time for the celebration starts.
+People firecrackers, eat sweets and play music and games with their families and friends.
+Diwali is considered the perfect time to enjoy with the near and dear ones.

-Drinking and gambling are also considered as the integral part of this festival.
+Drinking and gambling are also considered integral parts of this festival.
 It is deemed to be lucky to gamble on this day.

 Why is Diwali Celebrated?

 There is a story attached to this festival of light.
 Lord Rama went into exile for 14 years to keep the promise made by his father.
 Meanwhile, Ravana abducted Sita and Ram had to win a war over him to get his wife back.
 He returned to his Dynasty Ayodhya with his wife Sita after 14 years on this Diwali festival date.
 The residents of the town were so happy that they lit diyas of ghee and marked the day as a festival.

 It is believed that the festival brings happiness, prosperity, and wealth into people’s lives.

 Houses are cleaned, painted, and renovated.
 Furniture is repaired, and people decorate their homes and offices.
 Rangolis are made, and new, colorful clothes are worn.
 People eat and distribute sweets among their families, friends, and neighbors.

 The five-day celebration fills us with happiness and refreshes our life.
 It is like new energy that fills us with strength every year.
 Each year we make new memories and wait for next year’s celebrations.